gerald0057/osal_wrapper/README.md

 ## Project Structure

 ```
-osal_wrapper
+osal_wrapper/
-├── src
+├── osal_wrapper/      # OSAL library source and header files
-│   └── main.c        # Contains a simple "Hello World" program
+├── example/           # Example usage code
-├── CMakeLists.txt    # CMake configuration file
+├── CMakeLists.txt     # Top-level CMake configuration file
 └── README.md          # Project documentation
 ```

-## Building the Project
+## Building and Installing the Project

-To build the project, follow these steps:
+To build and install the project, follow these steps:

 1. Ensure you have CMake installed on your system.
-2. Open a terminal and navigate to the `osal_wrapper` directory.
+2. Open a terminal and navigate to the project root directory.
-3. Create a build directory:
+3. Create a build directory and enter it:
    ```
    mkdir build
    cd build